mishaturnbull/PhantomChess/README.md

 # Phantom
 Phantom is a (in development) game of Chess written in Python.
-On Windows, the only form of Graphical User Interface (GUI) provided is pretty-printing, ex:
+On Windows, Mac, Linux, currently the only form of Graphical User Interface (GUI) provided is pretty-printing, ex:
 ```
   a b c d e f g h
 8 r n b q k b n r 8